+Effective April 1, 2022, NGFP changed its income tax calculation from a separate return method to a modified separate return method.
 The Company is included in the consolidated federal and certain combined state and local tax returns filed by NHA and Subsidiaries (the "Group").
-The Company and the Group have a practice whereby federal and state and local income and capital taxes are determined for financial reporting purposes on a separate company basis.
+The Company and the Group have a practice whereby federal, and state and local taxable income and tax liability is determined for financial reporting purposes on a separate company basis.
+Compensation is provided to the members of the Group, including the Company, on a modified benefits for loss approach, which is to the extent the member produces tax benefit items which are eligible to be utilized by the Group.
+Any such losses (current or carried forward) compensated for by the group are not recognized as deferred tax assets on the company's financial statements.
 The accrual for unrecognized tax benefits, on the other hand, is accrued on a weighted basis of the Company's share of the Group's unrecognized tax benefits.
 Federal and certain state and local income and capital taxes are paid to NHA in accordance with this practice.
-As such, taxes payable of \$591 thousand, primarily payable to NHA for New York State ("NYS"), New York City ("NYC"), and other state and local capital taxes are included in Other payables to affiliates on the Statement of Financial Condition as of March 31, 2022.
+As such, income taxes payable of \$1.3 million, primarily receivable from NHA for the Federal , and taxes payable of \$989 thousand, primarily payable to NHA for New York State ("NYS"), New York City ("NYC"), and other state and local capital taxes, are included in Other payables to affiliates on the Statement of Financial Condition as of March 31, 2023.

-The components of the Company's net DTA as of March 31, 2022 are as follows (in thousands):
+The components of the Company's net DTA as of March 31, 2023 are as follows (in thousands):

-Deferred tax asset \$ 732,028
+Deferred tax asset \$ 590,164

-Less: Valuation allowance (732,028)
+Less: Valuation allowance (590,164)

 -

-Deferred tax liabilities
+Deferred tax liabilities -

-Net deferred tax asset/(liability) \$
+Net deferred tax asset/(liability) \$ -

 ASC 740 prescribes an asset and liability approach to accounting for taxes that requires the recognition of DTAs and deferred tax liabilities ("DTLs") for the expected future tax consequences of events that have been recognized in the financial statements or tax returns.
-In estimating future tax consequences, ASC 740 generally considers all expected future events other than future enactments of changes in the tax law or rates.
-The gross DTAs relate primarily to net operating loss ("NOL") carryforwards, and interest expense deferral carryforwards.
+In estimating future tax consequences, ASC 740 generally considers all expected future events other than future enactment of changes in the tax law or rates.
+The gross DTAs relate primarily to net operating loss ("NOL") carryforwards.

-A VA of \$732 million has been maintained against the Company's net DTAs in accordance with the realization criteria set forth in ASC 740.
-The net increase in the total VA of \$59 million was primarily attributable to the Company's pre-tax book loss.
+A VA of \$590 million has been maintained against the Company's net DTAs in accordance with the realization criteria set forth in ASC 740.
+The gross DTA and corresponding VA were both reduced by \$142 million due to the utilization of the tax benefit item in prior years by the consolidated group under the previous tax sharing agreement which did not require compensation.

-At March 31, 2022, the Company had federal NOL carryforward of approximately \$2.6 billion of which \$0.5 billion will expire beginning March 31, 2028 while \$2.0 billion can be carried forward indefinitely.
-In addition, the Company had NYS and NYC NOL carryforwards of approximately \$0.9 billion and \$0.8 billion respectively.
-Both NYS and NYC NOL will expire beginning on March 31, 2035.
+At March 31, 2023, the Company had federal NOL carryforwards of approximately \$2.2 billion of which \$0.5 billion will expire beginning March 31, 2028 while \$1.5 billion can be carried forward indefinitely.
+In addition, the Company had NYS and NYC NOL carryforwards of approximately \$0.9 billion and \$0.9 billion respectively.
+Both NYS and NYC NOL will expire beginning March 31, 2035.